-See page 23 for the Cancer Assist benefit summary.
-For a copy of the Cancer Assist policy document, including full terms and conditions please go to southerncross.co.nz/plans or contact us.
+For more details please see the Cancer Assist benefit summary after the Coverage Tables.
+For a copy of the Cancer Assist policy document, including full terms and conditions please go to southerncross.co.nz/ plans or contact us.

 Coverage Tables